 About the Meters

-Your water meter can tell you how much water you’re using during a given time period, and can help you monitor the amount of water you use indoors and outdoors on a daily basis.
-It can also help you figure out if there’s a leak inside or outside the house.
+Your water meter tells you how much water you’re using during a given time period and can help you monitor the amount of water you use indoors and outdoors on a daily basis.
+Although meter readings are recorded electronically, all meters can be read manually.
+See more about reading your meter: Read Your Meter